 In this manner, the Japanese government is able to ensure that nearly every car on the street is both roadworthy and carries at least the legal minimum of insurance coverage.

 Voluntary (comprehensive – full coverage) insurance isn’t required by law, but it is highly recommended.
 Compulsory insurance provides some basic protection for other drivers on the road in the event of an accident, but voluntary insurance is designed to protect you and your investment by offering higher levels of coverage and covering more types of damages, for example:

 Not every policy will contain these options or even the same levels of protection for each.
-You can tailor your policy to better fit your individual needs and budget.
+You can tailor your policy to fit your individual needs and budget better.

 Filing a claim may cause the driver’s points to drop below six, which will make their premiums more expensive.
-If the driver drops below level 3, it is possible for that the range of coverage becomes limited and/or that the premium(fee) increases, and becomes much more expensive.
-If you plan to stay in Japan for 2 to 3 years, we can offer a long term plan(maximum 3 years).
-Your insurance fee will be fixed during the 2 or 3 years of the contract period even if you file claims.
+If the driver drops below level 3, it is possible that the range of coverage becomes limited and/or that the premium(fee) increases, and becomes much more expensive.
+If you plan to stay in Japan for 2 to 3 years, we can offer a long term plan(maximum of three years).
+Your insurance fee will be fixed during the 2 or 3 years of the contract period, even if you file claims.

 Rising to a higher level will significantly lower a driver’s rates.
 Gaining points over time through good driving, and not filing claims, will lower the premiums paid by the driver significantly.